-Sometimes, a portion or all of your thyroid gland may have to be surgically removed.
-When this happens, thyroid hormone supplements must be taken to prevent hypothyroidism.
-Beta-blockers (propranolol) can help to control rapid pulse, sweating, anxiety, and blood pressure.
+A section or all of your thyroid gland may be surgically removed.
+You will then have to take thyroid hormone supplements to prevent hypothyroidism, which occurs when you have an underactive thyroid that secretes too little hormone.
+Also, beta-blockers such as propranolol can help control your rapid pulse, sweating, anxiety, and high blood pressure.
 Most people respond well to this treatment.

-Written by: Verneda Lights and Matthew Solan
+Written by: Verneda Lights, Matthew Solan, and Michael Fantauzzo

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.